DrDonk/OC4VM/readme.md

 * Unzip the archive to extract the files
 * Navigate to the folder with the extracted files

-***
-Note:
-If you are not using an Apple computer and have installed the VMware Unlocker it is recommended that the Unlocker is uninstalled.
-OC4VM does not alter anything in the VMware program folders and allows macOS to run without patching VMware.
-***

 ### 3.2 Folder Contents